polyformproject/license-development/template.erb.md

 If the licensor or any of its affiliates sells a line of business developing the software or using the software to provide a product, the buyer can also enforce [Noncompete](#noncompete) for that product.
 <% end %>

+<%# License Grants %>

+## Copyright License

+The licensor grants you a copyright license for the software to make copies as needed to run the software<% if change %>, to make changes to the software<% end %><% if distribute %>, and to share copies and changes with others<% end %>.

+<% if distribute %>
+## Notices

+You must ensure that anyone who gets a copy of any part of the software from you also gets a copy of these terms or the URL for them above, as well as copies of any plain-text lines beginning with `Required Notice:` that the licensor provided with the software.
+For example:

+> Required Notice: Copyright Yoyodyne, Inc. (http://example.com)
+<% end %>

+## Patent License

+The licensor grants you a patent license for the software that covers patent claims the licensor can license, or becomes able to license, that you would infringe by using the software.

 ## Fair Use